Thursday, 11 September 2025

 In the photo you can see a Quicksilver MX (with the spoilers that you can see the silhouette of in the wing) and 3 Mirages.
 The support van is painted up as Skyflight Waikato which was Ken Asplin's company that was the agent for the Mirage.
 There obviously was quite a bit of interest in the aircraft.

-Again, I did not take much notice of this new flying phenomenon, but I am advised by someone else who was there that none of the microlights had registration letters applied.
+Again, I did not take much notice of this new flying phenomenon, but I am advised by Murray that none of the microlights there had registration letters applied under their wings.

 1. The Tauranga Vector agent was Arch Haddow and I'm fairly certain that American Marty Waller was MAANZ committee member as photographs I took at the Te Kowhai meeting in December 1981 picture him sitting at the committee table